alvinye9/Purdue-AI-Racing-Simulator/docs/RacingSim/HeadlessMode/index.md

 For an overview on how PAIRSIM configuration files work, see [here](../../index#part-ii-editing-configuration-files-directly).

-The following configuration parameters must be set for the headless simulation to work properly:
+Create a new configuration file (any name) for the headless simulation to work properly:

 ```
 ~/PAIRSIM_config
 └── Scenarios
+    ├── Default.dat
-    └── Default.data
+    └── Headless_default.dat
 ```

 In the Scenarios configuration file ensure that the following value is set: